edwinthinks/inspiration-ipsum/README.md

 ![Semaphore Build Status](https://edwinthinks.semaphoreci.com/badges/inspiration-ipsum.svg?key=148b5cc1-dd61-4640-b59f-e1f621e1a402)

-A lorem ipsum generator using inspiration quotes.
+A lorem ipsum generator using inspirational quotes.
 Use text that inspires in your projects!

 Built using typescript with express & react.

 Deployments are found at [https://inspiration-ipsum.herokuapp.com/](https://inspiration-ipsum.herokuapp.com/)